LAMcGuinness/Milestone2-/README.md

 ## Features
 ### Current Features
 * Navigation Bar
 -  Users can navigate throughout the website easily with the aid of the navigation bar.
 The navigation bar is fixed to the top of the screen and also collapses on smaller screens with links to all sections.
+The navigation bar contains links to each section: home, cocktails and contact.

+* Cocktail Section

 * Contact Section
 - Contains a contact form for users to contact the develops with any questions or feedback.